MarcinBrojek/zpo-mgr/docs/debug.md

 > If we allowed the creation of o4_abort, what would happen? <br>
 Of course, we want to avoid a dead-end in the small-step operational semantics, <br> so we will use `abort - normal` in the proof tree. <br><br>
-Try do it by yourself, set debug confing with true only for transition & breakpoint follow. `Abort-all` in b_1 and next in prove `abort - normal` with transition: 3 -> 4.
+Try do it by yourself, set debug config with true only for transition & breakpoint follow. `Abort-all` in b_1 and next in prove `abort - normal` with transition: 3 -> 4.